-English homework can vary from reading, to writing to representing learning digitally.
-It is kept to a minimum and generally acts as reinforcement. follows on from class work.
+English homework can vary from reading, to writing to learning to representing learning digitally.
+It is kept to a minimum and generally acts as reinforcement.
+(See Homework Policy for further details).

 Success criteria

 - Achievement of the aims as set out in the start of this plan. - A successful implementation of the Primary Language Curriculum - Utilisation of all the approaches as set out in this plan. - That all pupils will succeed at language in accordance with their abilities